 Obviously, it is important to maintain your lunch box in a horizontal position as much as possible to eliminate all risks of leakage.
 Regarding the closing system, some boxes are closed with an elastic band and others are closed with a clip handle system.
 It is up to you to decide what you prefer, aesthetically speaking.

 5. What accessories and features for my bento?

 Now that you have an idea of the size and material of your bento box, it's time to check out on the different accessories and features that some lunch boxes might come with.

-If you are a bit of a dreamer, we recommend a bento box with integrated cutlery set in the cover of the box.
-No more lunches where you have to improvise cutlery because you forgot your fork.
+If you are a bit of a dreamer, we recommend a bento box with integrated chopsticks in the cover of the box.
+No more lunches where you have to improvise cutlery because you forgot to bring yours.
 Some bento boxes come with an insulated bento bag, very practical for transportation and for keeping your meal warm.